Have you been away from music

 But how can you do that…after all this time?

-Yes, it is possible, and I’d like to show you my pathway back.
+Yes, it is possible, and I’d like to share a pathway that has worked for me and for many.

 But to start, I had some huge fears…